 - Be honest.
 You may not want to admit that you are exhausted, overwhelmed, or struggling with anxiety.
 We understand.
 Everyone wants to feel capable.
 But sometimes self-care means being honest with your employer or coworkers.
 Let someone know if you need help or if you just need a break.

 - Know and set your limits.
 We all have our own limits.
 And we need to learn to recognise and respect those limits.
 Make sure you are giving yourself the rest you need.
 Avoid working extra hours when you are already tired – tell your manager you won’t have time to do the extra work if you need to.
 If you don’t give in to the pressure to work beyond what you are able, you won’t have to worry about crumbling under the pressure that work brings.

 Remember that your health is always important, no matter where you are!
-Contact us to find out about our upcoming ‘Corporate Health and Wellbeing Summit’ events – dedicated to improving the health and wellbeing of your business, your culture and your staff.
+Find out about our upcoming ‘Corporate Health and Wellbeing Summit’ events – dedicated to improving the health and wellbeing of your business, your culture, and your staff.